 As children get older and start to become young adults, they begin thinking about all of the things in which they will soon be able to partake.
 Drinking an adult beverage can be an enticing activity to minors, especially since they are not legally able to do so until 21 years of age.
 When a minor finds a way to obtain alcohol, has it in their possession, or is found to be visibly intoxicated, these can all be considered minor in possession (MIP) charges in the state of Missouri, and minors can be criminally charged for these misdemeanors.

 The MIP lawyers at Deputy & Mizell, L.L.C., have years of experience representing clients dealing with MIP charges.
-As skilled criminal defense attorneys, we are committed to advocating for our clients and protecting their rights.
+As skilled criminal defense lawyers in Camdenton and Lebanon, MO, we are committed to advocating for our clients and protecting their rights.
 Criminal charges and especially a criminal conviction can have serious, life-altering repercussions for minors who have yet to be able to fulfill their life’s potential.
 One lapse in judgment can have permanent negative effects that can alter a minor’s life.
 It is important that minors charged with MIP have exceptional legal representation to work for their best interests.
 Let our experienced criminal defense attorneys at Deputy & Mizell, L.L.C. help — contact us today!SCHEDULE A FREE CONSULTATION

 What is MIP?

 When a minor (anyone under the age of the legal drinking limit of 21 years) has physical alcohol on their person or appears to be intoxicated, they can be charged with a criminal misdemeanor.
 Minor in possession, abbreviated as “MIP,” can be charged for a variety of different acts in the state of Missouri.
 These include:

 - Being in possession or constructive possession (i.e. in your car) of an alcoholic beverage

 - Appearing visibly intoxicated/possession by consumption